- Antique Diamonds

 Classic Asschers are reasonably priced, but they are in a limited supply and require a trained eye and lots of time and patience to distinguish them from modern Asschers.

-Joseph Asscher, the founder of the Royal Asscher Diamond Company, is famous for working with two of the largest diamonds in history: the 995-carat Excelsior and the 3,107-carat Cullinan.
+Joseph Asscher, the founder of the Royal Asscher Diamond Company, is famous for cutting two of the largest diamonds in history: the 995-carat Excelsior and the 3,107-carat Cullinan.
+Joseph was a third-generation diamond cutter in Antwerp who inherited the family business founded by his grandfather Isaac Joseph Asscher in 1854.

-King Edward VII contracted Joseph Asscher to cut the Cullinan.
+King Edward VII contracted Joseph Asscher to cut the Cullinan diamond stolen by the British from indigenous Africans.
 Joseph studied the enormous piece of rough for six months.
 He finally notched a groove at a carefully calculated spot in preparation for the big moment.
 At precisely 3:05 pm, he took a shot of Jägermeister, mumbled something in Yiddish and hit the cleaver, and immediately passed out.
 After regaining consciousness, he learned that the stone split into three pieces, all according to plan.
 Was it stress or too much Jäger responsible for his fainting?
 We’ll never know.

-Joseph fashioned the Cullinan into 21 gems, ranging from less than a carat to 70+ carats rock.
+Joseph fashioned the Cullinan into 21 gems, ranging from less than a carat to 70+ carat rocks.
 The stones cut from the Cullinan diamond, all flawless, are exhibited at the Crown Jewels collection at the Tower of London.

 – the table is over 53%